dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 Interface (WASI).
 The binary can be a program you've written such as in Go, or an interpreter you use to run inlined scripts, such as Python.

-Minimally, a user must specify a Wasm binary compiled with the canonical WASI version `wasi_snapshot_preview1` a.k.a. `wasip1`, often abbreviated to `wasi`.
+Minimally, you must specify a Wasm binary compiled with the canonical WASI version `wasi_snapshot_preview1` a.k.a. `wasip1`, often abbreviated to `wasi`.

 If compiling yourself in Go 1.21+, this is `GOOS=wasip1 GOARCH=wasm`, whereas